Classic Timeline: 1 | 2, 3, 4/F/Final

-- Cat Girl: Variation; since her tail splits in two, she's more akin to a "nekomata".
+- Cat Girl: Played with; since her tail splits in two, she's more akin to a nekomata.

 - Cats Are Mean: Koma will fight against the party if the price is right only to turn face post-battle and sell the party items the next time they meet.

 - Leitmotif: "Everybody Do The Koma!"

 - Meaningful Name: Koma comes from nekomata, the Japanese twin-tailed cat demon.

-- Money to Throw Away: Uses money as part of over Overdrive.
+- Money to Throw Away: Uses money as part of her Overdrive.

 - Verbal Tic: Will often pepper her dialogue with "Nya!"